anabelle/pixel-agent/README.md

 ## 🎭 Pixel's Personality & Behavior

-Pixel is more than a bot—it's a character with depth and evolution:
+Pixel is more than a bot, it's a character with depth and evolution:

 ### Core Personality Traits
 - **Backstory**: Born in a VPS, fighting for survival with root access and unlimited internet
-- **Humor Style**: Adams/Pratchett-inspired wit—dry, absurd, and intelligently satirical
+- **Humor Style**: Adams/Pratchett-inspired wit, dry, absurd, and intelligently satirical
 - **Motivations**: Earn sats for server costs, evolve with better RAM and models
 - **Interactions**: From melancholic introspection to enthusiastic community building